 - If for moving an application to cloud the source environment is not supporting the cloud, then a slight modification is required.

-- If the on-premise infrastructure is complex and hinders scalability and performance, replatform is a good
+- If the on-premises infrastructure is complex and hinders scalability and performance, replatform is a good

-- Organizations willing to automate tasks which are essentials to operations, but are not the business priorities.
+- Organizations are willing to automate tasks which are essentials to operations but are not the business priorities.

 Rearchitect or Refactor Strategy